rogerblanton/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-text-record.md

 When you are done you can verify the result by running: `dig _aemverification.[yourdomainname] -t txt`.
 The expected result should display the TXT value provided in Cloud Manager UI.

-For example, if your domain is `example.com`, then run: `dig TXT _aemverification.example.com -t txt`.
+For example, if your domain is `example.com`, then run: `dig _aemverification.example.com -t txt`.

 >[!NOTE]
 >There are also various [DNS lookup tools](https://www.ultratools.com/tools/dnsLookup), Google DoH can be used to lookup TXT record entries and identify if the TXT record is missing or erroneous.